Extension of the past lifetime and its connection to the cumulative entropy: Sequence of weighted distributions

-Equation (\ref{density:n+1:2}) shows that $f_{n+1}(x)$ is a sequence of weighted pdfs.
-We recall that, given an absolutely continuous random variable $X$ having density $f$, and a nonnegative real function $w$, the associated weighted random variable $X^w$ has the pdf
+From (\ref{density:n+1:2}), we see that $f_{n+1}(x)$ is a sequence of weighted PDFs.
+We recall that, given an absolutely continuous random variable $X$ having density $f$ and a nonnegative real function $w$, the associated weighted random variable $X^w$ has the PDF